 If a predicate is inductively defined in terms of itself, the definition employs the well-founded mode of interpretation by default.
-The other possible modes of interpretation are completion, Kripke-Kleene and co-induction.
+The other possible modes of interpretation are completion, Kripke-Kleene, co-induction and recursive (for recursive datatypes).
 They can be selected by placing the keyword in parenthesis at the beginning of the definition, e.g., { (completion) ...}.